Senate GOP struggles to unify behind coronavirus relief bill amid dispute over DeVos education policy

 Pressure for a coronavirus relief package is significant, with Senate Republicans facing tough reelection races eager to vote on something.
 Enhanced unemployment insurance and other benefits Congress agreed to in a $3 trillion burst of Spring spending have expired, and millions of Americans remain out of work despite some signs of economic recovery.

 McConnell failed to unite Senate Republicans behind an approximately $1 trillion bill he released in July and is now aiming for a bill around half that size.
 He has jettisoned some key elements from the earlier version, including a new round of $1,200 stimulus checks to individuals.
-The new legislation is expected to include $300 weekly enhanced unemployment benefits, a new round of funding for small businesses, money for coronavirus testing and for schools, and a liability shield for businesses, health providers and others, which has been a key priority for McConnell.
+The new legislation is expected to include $300 weekly enhanced unemployment benefits, a new round of funding for small businesses, money for coronavirus testing and for schools and the U.S. Postal Service, and a liability shield for businesses, health providers and others, which has been a key priority for McConnell.

 The majority leader hopes to assemble support from at least 50 of his 53 members, to present a unified Senate GOP position, something that was missing in last month’s talks between White House officials and congressional Democrats.
 Democrats’ starting point was a $3.4 trillion bill the House passed in May, although Speaker Nancy Pelosi (D-Calif.) has since said she’d be open to legislation costing $2.2 trillion.